JETSCAPE/SummerSchool2020/README.md

 This should take a couple minutes to run, and will print out a variety of information to stdout.
 Once done, it will produce a HepMC file test_out.hepmc in the same directory -- success!

-## (4) Download ROOT
+## (4) Install ROOT

 We will also make use of GUI interactions from time to time.
 This is done most easily directly from your laptop (i.e. not via docker).
-Therefore, you should make sure you have a working installation of ROOT on your laptop: https://root.cern/install/ It is typically easiest to install ROOT via one of the package managers (for macOS and linux), or else from the pre-compiled binaries.
+Therefore, you should make sure you have a working installation of ROOT on your laptop: https://root.cern/install/.
+It is typically easiest to install ROOT via one of the package managers (for macOS and linux), or else from the pre-compiled binaries.